kouib123/Sklearn-Model/README.md

 # Sklearn-Model

-Building a Logistic Regression Model with Sklearn import pandas as pd df = pd.read_csv("C:/Users/kepohin/OneDrive/titanic.csv") df.head()
+# Build a Logistic Regression Model with Scikit-learn?
+#
+Scikit-learn is one of the best documented Python modules out there.
+You can find lots of code samples at scikit-learn.org

+import pandas as pd

+df = pd.read_csv("C:/Users/kepohin/OneDrive/titanic.csv")
+df.head()

 # Prep Data with Pandas

 df['male'] = df['Sex'] == 'male'